Yedidya10/scalable-next-js-project-template/README.md

 [next-intl](https://github.com/amannn/next-intl) is a library that provides internationalization support for Next.js applications.
 It offers a simple API for defining and managing translations, enabling you to easily localize your application.
 This template utilizes the latest stable version of next-intl, allowing you to easily add internationalization to your Next.js application.

-### Recoil (State Management)
+### Redux (State Management)

-[Recoil](https://github.com/facebookexperimental/Recoil) is a state management library for managing application state in React applications.
+[Redux](https://www.github.com/reduxjs/redux) is a state management library for managing application state in React applications.
 It provides an intuitive API and a set of powerful features for managing complex state requirements.
-This template incorporates the most up-to-date stable version of Recoil, enabling you to efficiently handle and synchronize state across your Next.js components.
+This template incorporates the most up-to-date stable version of Redux, enabling you to efficiently handle and synchronize state across your Next.js components.

 ### React Hook Form